Louisville and Jefferson County Catholic Charities assistance programs.

 Louisville residents can turn to Catholic Charities for help.
-The organization can provide assistance in a crisis, case management for immigrants, food, rental support, and help to seniors.
+The organization supports Jefferson County Kentucky, can provide assistance in a crisis, case management for immigrants, food, rental support, and help to seniors.
 More details on these services are below as well as information on who to contact.

 Assistance is offered for seniors in the greater Louisville Kentucky region.
 The object is to promote and enhance the quality of life for older persons as well as their families.
 Resources are also offered for their caregivers.

 Emergency financial assistance is offered in Louisville from the Catholic Charity Sister Visitor Center.
 It can help people with their most basic human needs including clothing, food, assistance with paying rent, utilities, furniture, and medicines.
 The program will try to feed the hungry, clothe the naked and shelter the homeless in Jefferson County.
-Over 500 families are assisted every month with these basic needs.
+Hundreds of families are assisted every month with these basic needs, based on funding levels.
 Specific assistance is for the following.

 Disaster Response will help the organization manage, collect, and distribute money that is collected for the situation.
 All funds are used to support the victims of disasters such as a fire or tornado.
 Many churches and groups contribute.
 For example Catholic Charities of Louisville Kentucky works in collaboration with churches in Covington and also Catholic Charities of Lexington to coordinate resources and programs.

-The agency provides services and assistance in resettling refugees.
-Case managers will work to assess the clients’ needs, offer job placement, housing, provides on-going social services, case management, offer English as a Second Language classes, provide employment opportunities and also coordinate community resources in Jefferson County Kentucky.
+The agency provides services and assistance in resettling refugees as well as immigrants, including Hispanics and non-English speakers.
+Case managers will work to assess the clients’ needs, offer job placement, housing, as well as provides on-going social services.
+There is also case management, offer English as a Second Language classes, provide employment opportunities and also coordinate community resources in Jefferson County Kentucky.